-Japanese Collection (selected artifacts)
+Japanese Canadian Collection (selected artifacts)

 While working on the back-hoe on his Whonnock farm, Ken Schmok discovered a container packed with dishes.
-He found that his farm was once home to the Shigemi family, who were forced to abandon their land in 1942 with the internment of the Japanese during WWII.
+He found that his farm was once home to the Shigemi family, who were forced to abandon their land in 1942 with the internment of Japanese Canadians during WWII.

 Through there were no Shigemi family members left in British Columbia, the Maple Ridge Museum managed to track down the Shigemi’s in Tabor, Alberta.
 We were delighted to discover that one of the men who had buried the dishes – Takaaki Shigemi – was still alive at 92.
 The family was able to bring Takaaki to visit the museum and take photographs at their old home.
 Though they took most of their dishes back with them; they generously donated some pieces to the museum, one of which is this brightly coloured bowl with steep sides, red and orange flowers with green leaves on a pale yellow glaze.
 Takaaki remembered all of the dishes, particularly a fragile Sake set that had only been used on special occasions.